krkruk/OrionDoc/source/common/terms/terms_table.rst

-.. list-table:: Terms
+.. list-table:: Terms and definitions
    :header-rows: 1

    * - Term
-     - Description
+     - Definition

    * - Ground control
      - A place where a team can send commands to the rover and receive feedback data.